PeteJames21/alx-backend/0x03-queuing_system_in_js/README.md

 Create a job processor that processes jobs from the queue defined in `6-job_creator.js`

 Name the job-processing function `sendNotification`.
 It will log to the console `Sending notification to PHONE_NUMBER, with message: MESSAGE`

+## 7-job_creator.js

+Add jobs to a queue from an array